Anita Garibaldi: Early life

-Ana Maria de Jesus Ribeiro was born on August 30, 1821 in Laguna, a part of the Kingdom of Brazil, a constituent kingdom of the United Kingdom of Portugal, Brazil and the Algarves — a year prior to the country's independence — into a poor family of Azorean Portuguese descent.
-She was the third of ten children born to Maria Antonia de Jesus Antunes and Bento Ribeiro da Silva, a tropeiro.
+Ana Maria de Jesus Ribeiro was born on August 30, 1821, in Laguna, a part of the Kingdom of Brazil, a constituent kingdom of the United Kingdom of Portugal, Brazil and the Algarves – a year prior to the country's independence – into a poor family of Azorean Portuguese descent.
+She was the third of ten children born to Maria Antônia de Jesus Antunes and Bento Ribeiro da Silva, a tropeiro.
 In 1835, at the young age of fourteen years, Anita was forced to marry Manuel Duarte Aguiar, who abandoned her in order to join the Imperial Army.

 Life with Giuseppe Garibaldi

 Giuseppe Garibaldi, a Niçois sailor of Ligurian descent turned Italian nationalist revolutionary, had fled Europe in 1836 and was fighting on behalf of the separatist Riograndense Republic in southern Brazil (the Ragamuffin War).
 When young Garibaldi first saw Anita, he could only whisper to her, "You must be mine."
 She joined Garibaldi on his ship, the Rio Pardo, in October 1839.
 A month later, she first saw action in battles at Imbituba and Laguna, fighting at the side of her lover.

-A skilled horsewoman, Anita is said to have taught Giuseppe about the gaucho culture of the Pampas of southern Brazil.
+A skilled horsewoman, Anita is said to have taught Giuseppe about the gaúcho culture of the Pampas of southern Brazil.
 One of Garibaldi's comrades described Anita as "an amalgam of two elemental forces…the strength and courage of a man and the charm and tenderness of a woman, manifested by the daring and vigor with which she had brandished her sword and the beautiful oval of her face that trimmed the softness of her extraordinary eyes."